What Commissioners Will Be Looking for in High-Scoring Bids in 2026–2027

 - Clear pathways for access, onboarding, stabilisation and progression

-- Alignment to the Care Act 2014, PBS principles, STOMP-STAMP and Strengths-Based Practice
+- Alignment to the Care Act 2014, PBS principles, STOMP-STAMP and strengths-based practice

 2. Strong governance and risk assurance

-- Robust clinical and safeguarding governance
+- Robust clinical and safeguarding governance with named accountabilities and a meeting rhythm

-- Clear escalation pathways with accountable roles
+- Clear escalation pathways (including out-of-hours) with time expectations and documentation steps

-- Documented risk registers and mitigation controls
+- Documented risk registers with controls, triggers and mitigation actions tracked to closure

 - Continuity planning for workforce resilience, IT failure, emergencies and provider exit